Le lien vers cette page a été envoyé avec succès aux destinataires.

 - The leave was granted to a protected tenant

-What's that about?
+What's this about?

-- her husband
+- her husband,

 The letter of leave addressed to the tenant must specify:

-- The relationship between the owner and the beneficiary of the take-over
+- The relationship between the owner and the beneficiary of the takeover

 - An indication justifying the real and serious nature of the recovery